- When a standard soft or GP lens design will not fit eyes in which the central corneal curvature is flatter than the para-central corneal curve.

 The optimal central curve is the one that gives the least fluctuations in any of these findings.
 A larger (flatter) central curve will correct for one that is too steep and vaults the cornea and a smaller (steeper) central curve will correct for one that is too flat and causes excessive lift in the para-central lens.

-PARA-CENTRAL CURVE - Look for the characteristics of a standard soft lens fit.
-Edge buckle, edge lift, or excessive movement indicates a loose lens.
+PARA-CENTRAL CURVE: Look for the characteristics of a standard soft lens fit.
+Edge buckle, edge lift or excessive movement indicate a loose lens.
 Order a lens with the para-central curve whose radius is steeper by 0.3 mm (from the standard 8.6 mm to 8.3 mm).
 If the para-central curve is too tight, you will get excessive central clearance and the vision will be stable only immediately after the blink.
 Compressed vessels or little lens movement also indicate a tight para-central curve.
 Use an 8.9 para-central radius to correct tight fit.

-When making changes to the radii of either the Central or para-central curves, 0.3 mm steps recommended in order to see a significant difference.
+When making changes to the radii of either the central or para-central curves, 0.3 mm steps are recommended in order to see a significant difference.

 3. Order the lens by